Finance (Corporate Finance) (MSc)Back

 The course has been designed in conjunction with an industry course board to ensure it meets the corporate finance skills needs of employers.
 Upon completion of the MSc Finance (Corporate Finance), you can expect to have excellent career prospects with business advisory, consultancy, corporate investment banking and venture capital firms.

 The quality of the programme is demonstrated by the course winning the best Postgraduate Course of the Year - Business, Finance & Management by GradIreland Higher Education Awards 2017.
 In deciding the winner judges stated that the MSc Finance (Corporate Finance) "100% employment rate - very strong.
-The consultancy project is an excellent way to build industry relationships and get real work experience."
+The corporate internship is an excellent way to build industry relationships and get real work experience."

-The Professional Development module provides the students with additional training in industry-relevant skills.
+The Professional Development module provides students with additional training in industry-relevant skills.
 This ranges from presentation skills to Excel training.
 There is a strong focus on teamwork and several modules have elements with team projects/assessments.
 This is important preparation for the workplace.
-In the third semester, students have the choice to complete either a consulting project or a corporate internship.
-In the Consultancy project, students work on real-life Corporate Finance issues in companies, under the supervision of both academic and industry expert mentors.
-The corporate internship option allows students to explore career choice options and to better understand industries and companies to make informed career choices.
+In the third semester, students have the choice to complete either a corporate finance project or a corporate internship.
+In the project students work under the supervision of an academic mentor while the corporate internship option allows students to explore their career options to make informed career choices.

-This programme has been accepted into the CFA Institute University Recognition Programme and the CAIA® Academic Partner Programme.
+This programme has been accepted into the CFA Institute University Recognition Programme and the CAIA® Academic Partner Programme and carries ACCA exemptions.

 - The CAIA academic partnership is granted to institutions who cover at least 60% of the entire CAIA curriculum as represented by the Core Knowledge Outline (CKO).